Coinmetro Token (XCM) Price Reaches $0.65 on Major Exchanges

-Coinmetro Token (XCM) traded 0% higher against the US dollar during the one day period ending at 9:00 AM E.T. on September 1st.
-In the last seven days, Coinmetro Token has traded 0.6% higher against the US dollar.
-Coinmetro Token has a market cap of $195.23 million and approximately $312.01 worth of Coinmetro Token was traded on exchanges in the last day.
-One Coinmetro Token token can currently be bought for approximately $0.65 or 0.00002505 BTC on popular cryptocurrency exchanges.
+Coinmetro Token (XCM) traded down 0.6% against the U.S. dollar during the 1-day period ending at 12:00 PM E.T. on September 2nd.
+Coinmetro Token has a total market capitalization of $195.23 million and approximately $766.85 worth of Coinmetro Token was traded on exchanges in the last 24 hours.
+During the last week, Coinmetro Token has traded 0% lower against the U.S. dollar.
+One Coinmetro Token token can now be bought for approximately $0.65 or 0.00002502 BTC on popular cryptocurrency exchanges.

 - Sourceless (STR) traded flat against the dollar and now trades at $0.0204 or 0.00000072 BTC.